 If you’re in Dallas proper, it’s best to get 4″ transplants in the ground before the end of March.

 Mid-March is the optimal planting time.
 If you’re further north, say in the McKinney area, you may have one or two additional weeks for planting.
 Larger containers of tomatoes can be planted in April.
 Missing these target dates typically results in big tomato plants, with no tomatoes on them.
 So don’t wait, plant now!

 Follow these tips for growing great tomatoes:

--Work in an organic fertilizer into the soil when you’re prepping the area.
-Use products like our organic NHG Herb & Veggie food, meal, or cottonseed meal.
-1 or 2 lbs per 100 sq. ft.
+Work in an organic fertilizer into the soil when you’re prepping the area.
+Use products like our organic NHG Herb & Veggie food, or Espoma Tomato-Tone.
 At planting time, apply a root stimulator such as liquid seaweed and also add Epsom salts (magnesium sulfate).

 Check out our Tomato Project List and visit soon to ask our garden advisors your tomato growing questions and see varieties available now.